probinso/introduction-git/pres.md

 - markdown / jupyter / pdf
 - small or static images & datasets

-# What not to store?
+# What NOT to store?
 - PASSWORDS
 - binaries & executables (with some exceptions)
 - large or unstable images & datasets